How to act in your first graduate job

 Adding your colleagues on Facebook?

 Now this is a tough one, to friend or not to friend?
 The answer is really dependent on how professional your behaviour appears on Facebook.
-There are many horror stories regarding those who added their colleagues, only to have pictures of them partying in Moulin Rogue fancy dress on a school night plastered all over the office.
+There are many horror stories regarding those who added their colleagues, only to have pictures of them partying in Moulin Rouge fancy dress on a school night plastered all over the office.

 Not to mention those in trouble over their ill-advised “My boss is a (insert obscenity)” status updates.
 So basically, try to avoid adding colleagues and especially your boss on Facebook.